apostrophecms/apostrophe-enterprise-testbed/README.md

 * Reopen the article.
 Commit the article.
 * Ropen the article.
 Export the article to all other locales.
 * Verify the article can be found under "Articles" in draft mode for the `es` locale.
-*
-edit page type of an existing page (statique to home).
-All content may disappear (different area names, it's OK) change page type back.
-All content comes back test creating and editing slide shows test editing widgets: list specifics here create a new piece; populate it with content edit an existing piece; change content view the reorganize modal move a page via reorganize
+* Edit page type of an existing page (change "default" to "alternate").
+Some content may disappear due to changed area names, this is OK.
+* Change page type back.
+All content appears as before.
+* View the reorganize modal.
+Should display the page tree including the regression test page.
+* Move a page via reorganize (drag and drop the "regression test" page to "trash").
+* Verify the regression test page URL is now a 404.
+* Return to the home page.
+Open reorganize and drag and drop the "regression test" page out of "trash" and drop it on the home page, making it a live child again.
+* Verify the page is now reachable at its URL again.